oacostam/PowerTradePosition/doc/README.md

 2. **Timezone errors**: Verify the timezone ID is valid for the target system
 3. **Permission errors**: Ensure the application has write access to the output folder
 4. **Scheduling issues**: Check the interval configuration and system time
-5. **Configuration validation errors**: Check that all numeric configuration values are greater than 0
+5. **Configuration validation errors**: Check that ExtractIntervalMinutes is greater than 0 and timezone is valid

 ### Log Analysis

-The application provides detailed logging for:
-- Configuration loading
-- Trade retrieval
-- Position aggregation
-- File operations
-- Scheduling operations
-- Error conditions
-- Configuration validation failures
+Provides detailed logging for configuration loading, trade retrieval, position aggregation, file operations, scheduling, and error conditions.

 ## Known Limitations

 1. **Help Command**: The `--help` flag displays help information and exits the application
-2. **Configuration Precedence**: Command line arguments override configuration file settings, but the merge logic is custom-implemented
+2. **Configuration Precedence**: Command line arguments override configuration file settings
 3. **Single Instance**: The application is designed to run as a single instance

 ## Architecture Highlights

-### Scheduling Logic Design
-- **Implementation**: Dedicated `ScheduleCalculator` class handles all scheduling calculations
+- **Scheduling Logic**: Dedicated `ScheduleCalculator` class for better separation of concerns and testability
-- **Benefits**: Better separation of concerns, easier testing, more focused classes

-### Configuration Validation
-- **Implementation**: Property-level validation prevents invalid values from being set
-- **Benefits**: Early error detection, clearer error messages, better data integrity

-### Enhanced Testability
+- **Configuration Validation**: Property-level validation with early error detection and clear messages
-- **Implementation**: `ScheduleCalculator` can be tested independently with mocked dependencies
+- **Enhanced Testability**: Independent testing with mocked dependencies for better coverage
-- **Benefits**: Better test coverage, easier debugging, more maintainable code

 ## License